krastegar/krastegar/README.md

 # Hi there, I'm Kiarash Rastegar 👋

 ## 🌟 Introduction
 I'm Kiarash Rastegar, a passionate developer specializing in bioinformatics, data analysis, and machine learning engineering.
 With a strong background in biological and medical informatics, I love creating innovative solutions and contributing to open-source projects.
-Currently, I'm focused on developing predictive models and optimizing data processing workflows.
+My main passion and interests lie in applying and developing new ML models to the realm of Biology and diagnostics

 - 🔭 I’m currently working on: Predictive modeling of long-term antibody responses to viral vaccines.
 - 🌱 I’m currently learning: Advanced machine learning techniques and high throughput computing.
 - 👯 I’m looking to collaborate on: Bioinformatics projects and machine learning research.
 - 💬 Ask me about: Machine learning, bioinformatics tools, and data analysis.

 ## 🛠️ Skills and Technologies